MAY 19th, 2022

 A teaser is a one to a two-page summary sent by a financial intermediary about a company up for sale or private equity investment opportunity.

 It does not mention the name of the seller, but only a brief description of the business, its products and services, and key financials.
-Companies often hire investment banks to confidentially attract private equity firms and strategic buyers.
+Companies often hire investment banks to confidentially attract top private equity firms and strategic buyers.

 Investment banks can provide software solutions like investment banking data rooms for conducting a deal there.